Sir Francis Bernard, 1st Baronet: Governor of New Jersey

-Bernard's wife was cousin to Lord Barrington, who became a Privy Councillor in 1755.
+Bernard's wife was cousin to Lord Barrington, who became a Privy councillor in 1755.
 Probably through his connections to Barrington and the Pownalls, he secured an appointment as governor of the Province of New Jersey on 27 January 1758, a post that became available upon the death of Jonathan Belcher.
 Leaving some of his children with relatives, the couple sailed for North America with four of their children, arriving at Perth Amboy on 14 June 1758.

 The colonies were in the middle of the French and Indian War at the time of Bernard's arrival.
 He established a good working relationship with New Jersey's assembly, and was able to convince the province to raise troops and funds for the ongoing war effort.
-He signed the Treaty of Easton, an agreement between New Jersey and Pennsylvania on one side, and a group of Indian tribes (the Minisink and Lenape being of principal concern to New Jersey) fixing boundaries between colonial and Indian lands.
+He signed the Treaty of Easton, an agreement between New Jersey and Pennsylvania on one side, and a group of Indigenous tribes (the Minisink and Lenape being of principal concern to New Jersey) fixing boundaries between colonial and Native lands.
 This effort was important, for it reduced raiding on the frontiers and made possible the reallocation of provincial military strength to the war with New France.
 It and other agreements negotiated by Bernard extinguished all of the remaining Indian titles to New Jersey.
 Negotiations with the Lenape also resulted in the establishment of the first formal Indian reservation, Brotherton, near present-day Indian Mills.
 This reservation was only sparsely populated, and was abandoned in 1801 when its remaining inhabitants joined the Stockbridge Indians in upstate New York.

-Bernard also signed and secured the Charter of Bernardston, authorized and signed by King George II formally recognizing Bernardston, New Jersey (Bernards Township, New Jersey) on May 24, 1760.
-Records indicate that he officially resigned on July 4 1760 to prepare for his voyage to Boston, MA to take on his new role there as Governor of Massachusetts Bay the area in New England that covers Maine, Massachusetts and Vermont.
-New Hampshire, Rhode Island and Connecticut were excluded.